jeosol/lp-milp-examples/README.md

 # lp-milp-examples

 # This project is about LP/MILP/QP problems.
-Different problems and software will be described.
+We will consider different problems and software